iorodeo/mct_docs/_build/html/_sources/preparing_computer.txt

 the boot order in the BIOS so that the target computer will boot from the USB key or CD.

-Update sytem software to latest avialable
+Update sytem software to latest available
 =========================================

 Since Natty is an older distribution, which is past end of life, it is no longer getting updates.
 For this reason it is necessary to modify the location from which the package manager "apt" searches for software.
 This is done by editing the /etc/apt/sources.list file.
 Note this must be as root or w/ sudo.
-Make the following changes fo rteh sources.list file:
+Make the following changes to the sources.list file:

  * replace all instances of *us.archive.ubuntu.com* and *security.ubuntu.com*
    with *old-releases.ubuntu.com*.

- * comment out the the following two lines (by placing a # in front)
+ * comment out the following two lines (by placing a # in front)

 .. code-block:: none